EsfahaniMichael/react-searchbar-app/README.md

-# Get started with using this React Search Bar App!
+# Get started with Search IQ!

 This small web app was created for a technical interview.
 The API being used for this application is: https://pixabay.com/api/